Ramadan

-This page provides information about how Ramadan is observed in the UAE, charitable activities conducted and common changes one experiences during Ramadan in the UAE.
+This page provides information about how Ramadan is observed in the UAE, charitable activities conducted and common changes one experiences during the month.

 Ramadan is the ninth month of the Islamic calendar.
-It is regarded as the holiest month of the year as it was the month in which the Quran was revealed to Prophet Mohammad (peace be upon him) on the night of Laylat Al Qadr, one of the last ten nights of Ramadan.
+It is regarded as the holiest month of the year as it was the month in which the Quran was revealed to Prophet Mohammad PBUH on the night of Laylat Al Qadar, one of the last ten nights of Ramadan.

 Ramadan is the month of piety, charity and blessings.
 During Ramadan, capable Muslims are required to abstain from eating and drinking from dawn to dusk.
 Such fasting is one of the five pillars of Islam.

 There are two main meals in Ramadan: Suhoor and Iftar.
 Suhoor is consumed early in the morning before sunrise, just before fasting hours start.
 Iftar is the meal to break the fast.
-Following the example of the Prophet Muhammad, fasting is broken with dates and laban (buttermilk) throughout the Islamic world.
+Following the example of the Prophet Muhammad, fasting is broken with dates and laban (buttermilk).

-On the first night of Ramadan, the family gathers at the house of the male head of the family, usually the grandfather, for their first Iftar.
+On the first evening of Ramadan, the family gathers at the house of the head of the family, usually the grandfather, for their first Iftar.
 In the UAE and the other GCC countries, dates are considered as the 'bread of the desert'.
-Gars, a bread-like crumble with dates and cardamom, is a popular Emirati sweet dish during Ramadan.
+Alqurs, a bread-like crumble with dates and cardamom, is a popular Emirati sweet dish during Ramadan.
 Other common dishes are Harees and Threed.
 Read about where you can eat Emirati food.

 Firing the cannon (Midfa Al Iftar) is an integral part of the Islamic culture and takes place in many regions across the country.
 It can be heard around 8-10 km away.
 It signals the moment when Muslims can break their fast.
 This tradition is known to people since the rule of the late Sheikh Zayed bin Sultan Al Nahyan, the Founder President of the UAE.
 Children wait for the sound of the big bang.
 To them, Iftar cannon is the most fun thing that happens during this month, apart from the sweets and other special meals and activities arranged for them.
 Members of the UAE military carry out this tradition with appropriate safety precautions.

 Those who suffer certain barrier such as illness or pregnancy are not obligated to fast as per health professionals' advice.
 Those who were travelling may fast later.
-Children are not required to fast until they have reached puberty, although many still do out of choice.
-In addition to abstaining from eating, drinking and smoking, Muslims also should refrain from sinful speech and behaviour.
+Fasting is not obligatory for young children but they are encouraged to fast to get used to it..
+In addition to abstaining from eating, drinking and smoking, Muslims should also refrain from sinful speech and behaviour.

 Social and religious events